 Thank you to everyone who sponsored, participated and volunteered with the 2012 Docs On Ice provincial doctors’ hockey tournament.
 Close to $200,000 was raised for the Greater Peterborough Health Services Foundation in support of the Youth Sports Concussion Program.
+We look forward to this event returning in 2022!!

 “Docs (Doctors of Ontario Charity) on Ice” is an annual fundraising doctors hockey tournament that began in 1983.
 It originated as a weekend event in the memory of Peterborough urologist and hockey player, Dr. Peter Howes, who died in a motor vehicle accident in the early 1980s.
 Peterborough has hosted the 10th and 20th editions of the tournament in 1992 and 2002 respectively.
 The local Docs on Ice Committee consists of doctors Jamie Lever, John Reesor, Steve Brien, Jonathan Mallory, Doug Turner, Gabriel Fuoco, Iain Jamieson, Bill Rogers,